Parity Sheaves and Smith Theory: The integral Tate category

-There is a relatively simple description of hom-sets in the Tate category.
-Recall that in $D^b_c(Y;\zvp)$ we have a natural transformation $[0]\to[2]$ which becomes an isomorphism after applying $\bT^*$.
-It follows by functoriality that for any $\F,\G$ in $D^b_c(Y;\zvp)$, $\bT^*$ induces a map
+\begin{Prop} For any complexes $\F$ and $\G$ in $D^b_c(Y;\zvp)$, there is a natural isomorphism \end{Prop} \begin{proof} Recall that in $D^b_c(Y;\zvp)$ we have a natural transformation $[0]\to[2]$, which becomes an isomorphism after applying $\bT^*$.
+It follows by functoriality that for any $\F,\G$ in $D^b_c(Y;\zvp)$, the localization $\bT^*$ induces a map

-This map is functorial in $\F,\G$.
-Moreover morphisms on the left can be composed in the natural manner, and $C$ respects composition.
+which is functorial in $\F$ and $\G$.
+Moreover, morphisms on the left can be composed in the natural manner, and $C$ respects composition.
+We claim that $C$ is an isomorphism.